TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-other.md

 # Other issues

-"Most users are able to resolve any other issues with Lighthouse using the documentation below"
+Most users are able to resolve any other issues with Lighthouse using the documentation below.

 ## **Recommended Documents**
 - [Azure Lighthouse documentation](https://docs.microsoft.com/azure/lighthouse/)